sonots/fluent-plugin-stdout_ex/README.md

 # fluent-plugin-stdout_ex

-## About

 Fluentd out\_stdout extension

-## What is this for?

-Think of the output of `out_stdout`:
+## Introduction

+Although the original `out_stdout` outputs log messages as:

 ```
 2010-05-04 12:02:01 +0900 test: {"test":"test"}
 ```

-The time field expresses the time parameter of messages, i.e., the time when the message is created or, the time written in application logs.
-This is not the current time of *logging`.

-The `out_stdout_ex` output as:
+this plugin outputs log messages as:

 ```
-2010-05-04 12:02:01 +0900[info]: 2010-05-04 12:02:01 +0900 test: {"test":"test"}
+2014-05-02 02:02:21 +0900 [info]: 2010-05-04 12:02:01 +0900 test: {"test":"test"}
 ```

-where the first time expresses the current time of *logging*.
+where the first time expresses the current time of *logging*, and the second time expresses the time field of messages, i.e., the time when the message is created or, the time written in application logs.

-This is very useful because we can see the latency between receiving (logging) and sending (creating) of messages.
+This behavior is very useful because we can see the latency between receiving (logging) and sending (creating) of messages.

 ## Configuration